MitchelOsb1/Hercules/README.md

 # Ceryneian Hind
   In this project it aims to give you a basic approach on a REST API, and how it works and potentially give you a breif understanding on how web API are made.
 Write a script that takes a text file as a parameter with one login per line and returns the location of each person.

+# Erymanthian Boar
+  This project aims to give you a small approach on timed command and their execution.
+Write a small shell script that when you run it will execute it’s code on the upcoming 21st of December at 8:42am.
+The content of the script can be anything you want.